 - 1. Know your outcomes and where the team is in achieving their goals. - 2.
-Proactively identify (population health) and engage with patients who would benefit with the goal of improving outcomes. - 3.
+Proactively engage with patients who would contribute to improvement in the measure. - 3.
 Design a patient-centered process that supports timely and evidence-based care.

 Tracking Utilization